kkpatel1/Fourier-Presentation-SIG/README.md

 ### This presentation covered:
 - Introduction to Fourier Series
-- Intutive way of understanding Fourier Series
+- Intuitive understanding of Fourier Series
 - Introduction to Fourier Transform and Frequency Domain
-- Developing a intution about Fourier Transform and Frequency Domain
+- Intuitive understanding of Fourier Transform and Frequency Domain
 - Applications of Fourier Transform